DreamingNice/Voxel-Launcher/README.md

 - Java 17
 - Java 21

-• Built-in java will be add..
+• Built-in java will be added..

 ---